sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 </response>
 ```

-This API allows you to fetch existing tickets of a customer.
+This API allows you to fetch the details of tickets of a specific customer.

 ### Resource Information
 Parameter | Description